MicheGit/fmcps-snd-assignment/relazione/correctness.md

 ### 2.1 Finding a *knot*

-Within this part we will follow the steps of the execution from all the possible knots.
-In this context, we define the following invariants after *k* iterations:
+The algorithm checks each element inside the `recur` until it finds the one that starts the loop.
+With each of those states, we follow the steps of the execution from all the possible knots.
+We define the following invariants after *k* iterations of the inner loop:

 - `r` is the region of states that are reachable from `recur` in *k+1* steps and may have a cycle;
 - `new` is the region of states that are reachable from the `new` of the previous iteration in a single step;